dothanhtrung/moma/README.md

-# moma
+# MOMA - Money Manager

-Money Manager GTK app written in Rust
+A hobby project to learn gtk and rust.